-- Option 2: Authorise Officers to make further changes on the Policy before going out to public consultation.
-Following the expiry of the consultation for the Policy to be brought back to a future Regulatory Services Committee for agreement before adoption at Full Council. - Option 3: Decide not to adopt the Policy.
+- Option 2: Authorise Officers to make further changes on the Policy before going out to a further public consultation (if required).
+Following the expiry of the consultation for the Policy (if required) to agree the amended Policy and request that Policy & Resources Committee adopt the Policy. - Option 3: Decide not to adopt the Policy.